testit-tms/api-client-python/docs/AutoTestsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **get_auto_test_by_id**
-> AutoTestModel get_auto_test_by_id(id)
+> AutoTestApiResult get_auto_test_by_id(id)

 Get autotest by internal or global ID

  Use case  User sets autotest internal or global identifier and runs method execution  System returns autotest, which internal or global identifier equals the identifier value set in the previous action

 ### Example